Radnom-g/ECS-Test/README.md

 # ECS-Test
 Creating an Entity-Component-System framework in C++ to learn more about the approach.
-Using the SFML for rendering and other requirements.
+Using SFML3 (Simple Fast Media Library) for rendering and other requirements.
 Intended for personal research.

 Goals:
 - To learn more about Entity Component System and storing data in contiguous arrays ('structs of arrays') instead of in polymorphic data structures ('arrays of structs')
 - To implement a fixed physics timestep with interpolated visuals using the method I read about so many years ago (https://gafferongames.com/post/fix_your_timestep/)
-- To get many entities on-screen that can change their behaviour by adding and removing components on the fly
+- To get many entities on-screen that can change their behaviour by adding and removing components on the fly without calling new/delete.

+To build, you will need to run CMake, which if you have git installed should grab the required SFML3 libraries.
+Visual Studio and CLion should both run this automatically if you "Open Folder".